larowlan/vue3-for-react-devs/slides.md

 - If you've got a Vue or React app that's powering your mega-menu or an interactive component, don't load React dom on page load
 - Only load it when the user scrolls to the app
 - But as I mentioned before this also applies to images and you can also put the lazy attribute on iframes
-- Video embed (e.g YouTube) is a killer, 1MB of JS - using the Lazy contrib module can put this on a diet and only load it as required
+- Video embed (e.g YouTube) is a killer, 1MB of JS - from 10.1 you can flag these as lazy but in the meantion, use the Lazy contrib module

 ---